-- The Doctor of Nursing Practice (DNP) degree is a practice-focused doctorate designed to prepare expert nurses in specialized advanced practice.
+- Practice-focused doctorate designed to prepare expert nurses in specialized advanced practice.

-- With a fully online curriculum and clinical hours arranged at the student’s local area, the UF DNP is manageable for the working professional
+- Manageable for the working professional with fully online curriculum and clinical hours arranged in the student’s local area.

 - Expert faculty clinicians and innovative clinical sites and experiences